coredns/coredns.io/content/plugins/kubernetes.md

   Services API (MCS-API).
 Specifying this option is generally paired with the installation of an MCS-API implementation and the ServiceImport and ServiceExport CRDs.
 The plugin MUST be authoritative for the zones listed here.
+* `startup_timeout` specifies the **DURATION** value that limits the time to wait for informer cache synced when the kubernetes plugin starts.
+If not specified, the default timeout will be 5s.

 Enabling zone transfer is done by using the *transfer* plugin.